 The hypothesis that Ca-Cl enriched brines are formed by cation exchange reactions could be studied by analyzing shallow groundwater and ground ice chemistries in the Dry Valleys.
 For example, a number of seeps have been observed above Don Juan Pond and may have a Ca-Cl composition.
-We hypothesized that the low Mg concentrations found in Don Juan Pond are due to the incorporation of Mg in silicate phases during water-rock interactions.
-This could be tested by looking for Mg-rich secondary minerals in the Taylor Valley borehole, Beacon ground ice sediment, and sediment near Don Juan Pond.
+The formation of Ca-Cl brine by reactive transport could be studied by analyzing the borehole soil for trace metals and minor aqueous species.
+Trace metals have been studied on glaciers, snow, streams, lakes, and groundwaters in the Dry Valleys.
+The determination of these species in the borehole soil could further inform mechanisms that influence trace metals in the Dry Valleys.

-Luminescence dates of terraces are restricted to terraces in Fryxell Basin, but many other terraces have been C dated in Bonney Basin, Wright Valley, and Victoria Valley.
-C dates of terraces throughout the Dry Valleys have been used to support the existence and timing of large paleolakes up to 400 m above present levels.
-The large discrepancy between C and luminescence dates found in eastern Taylor Valley may apply to these other regions as well.
-If so, conclusions that have been based on the C dates (such as the existence of high paleolakes) need to be reevaluated.
+Luminescence dates of terraces are restricted to terraces in Fryxell Basin, but many other terraces have been 14C dated in Bonney Basin, Wright Valley, and Victoria Valley.
+14C dates of terraces throughout the Dry Valleys have been used to support the existence and timing of large paleolakes up to 400 m above present levels.
+The large discrepancy between 14C and luminescence dates found in eastern Taylor Valley may apply to these other regions as well.
+If so, conclusions that have been based on the 14C dates (such as the existence of high paleolakes) need to be reevaluated.

 In Taylor Valley, only terraces were dated using luminescence dating, but luminescence dating could also be applied to glacial and lacustrine sediments.
-This would further test the interpretation that samples for C dating were collected from older glaciolacustrine sediment underlying younger terrace sediments.
-Specifically, samples containing algal layers could be dated for both luminescence and C ages.
-If luminescence ages of glaciolacustrine sediments were equivalent to the C ages, then this would provide strong evidence for this interpretation.
+This would further test the interpretation that samples for 14C dating were collected from older glaciolacustrine sediment underlying younger terrace sediments.
+If luminescence ages of glaciolacustrine sediments were equivalent to the 14C ages, then this would provide strong evidence for this interpretation.